-1. Inverter Status Indicator - this green LED illuminates to provide information on the inverter's operation.

-2. Power Switch - momentary pushbutton switch that turns the inverter on or off.

-3. Negative DC Terminal (black) - the inverter's connection to the negative terminal on the battery bank.

-4. Positive DC Terminal (red) - the inverter's connection to the positive terminal on the battery bank.

-5. Input Circuit Breaker - this circuit breaker protects the unit's internal wiring and pass-thru relay.

-6. Output Circuit Breaker - this circuit breaker provides another layer of overload protection.
+- 1. Inverter Status Indicator a green LED that illuminates to provide information on the inverter's operation. - 2.
+Power Switch a momentary pushbutton switch that turns the inverter on or off. - 3.
+Negative DC Terminal (black) the inverter's connection to the negative terminal on the battery bank. - 4.
+Positive DC Terminal (red) the inverter's connection to the positive terminal on the battery bank. - 5.
+Input Circuit Breaker a circuit breaker that protects the unit's internal wiring and pass-thru relay. - 6.
+Output Circuit Breaker a circuit breaker that provides another layer of overload protection.
 Not a branch circuit-rated breaker.
-Separate AC output breakers may be required on the output.

-7. Mounting Flanges (x4) - secures the inverter to shelf/wall.

-8. AC Wiring Compartment - provides access for all AC input and output connections on the inverter.

-9. AC Output Connection - AC knockout for hardwiring AC output.

-10. AC Input Connection - Strain relief clamp for hardwiring AC input.
-Strain relief comes with an attached flexible AC input power cord on the MMS1012- G model.

-11. DC Ground Terminal - this connection is used to tie the exposed chassis of the inverter to the DC grounding system.
-This terminal accepts CU/AL conductors from #14 AWG to #6 AWG.

-12. GFCI Outlet - Ground Fault Circuit Interrupter outlet (with test and reset capability).
+Separate AC output breakers may be required on the output. - 7.
+Mounting Flanges (x4) secure the inverter to shelf/wall. - 8.
+AC Wiring Compartment provides access for all AC input and output connections on the inverter. - 9.
+AC Output Connection AC knockout for hardwiring AC output. - 10.
+AC Input Connection a strain relief clamp for hardwiring AC input.
+The strain relief comes with an attached flexible AC input power cord on the MMS1012-G model. - 11.
+DC Ground Terminal a connection that is used to tie the exposed chassis of the inverter to the DC grounding system.
+This terminal accepts CU/AL conductors from #14 AWG (2.1 mm2) to #6 AWG (13.3 mm2). - 12.
+GFCI Outlet Ground Fault Circuit Interrupter outlet (with test and reset capability).
 Only available on MMS1012-G model.